cmhowell20/Cruddy/README.md

 # The Cruddy App

-This is a Todo app that allows users to Create, Read, Update, Delete data.
+This is a Information collection app that allows users to Create, Read, Update, Delete data.
 It also allows the user to save data locally.

 ## `Components Used`